stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 Note that we only need the vertex positions in the skybox shader (see below).

-Finally a cubemap sampler is created which clamps texture coordinates:
+Finally a cubemap sampler is created which also clamps texture coordinates:

 ```java
 @Bean